ColinKennedy/nvim2/README_6.md

+- How to save past qf queries?
+(If it isn't just a default behavior)

+- right-align the LSP diagnostics.
+Again.
+ - Or disable

 - Allow timeline.nvim to get git repo + branch name as part of the commit message
  - The "Updated file" message should also be a file path